Conjunctive Queries With Self-Joins, Towards a Fine-Grained Complexity Analysis: Proving Hardness with Self-Joins

+To prove the hard cases, we need a technique that allows us to assign different relations to different atoms despite the self-joins.
+For this reason, we will use variations of the tagging technique described below that aims to assign different variables with different domains by concatenating the variable names to the domain values.

-The other direction, reducing the self-join-free query to its initial query with self-joins, requires more care.
-It is based on the encoding trick described below, suggested by Bagan, Durand and Grandjean~\cite{bdg:dichotomy} to show the hardness of conjunctive queries with disequalities.
-It was later used to show the hardness of unions of CQs~\cite{DBLP:conf/pods/CarmeliK19}.
-Brault-Baron~\cite[Chapter 4, Lemma 9]{bb:thesis} claimed that this trick can be used to show that CQs with self-joins are as hard as CQs without them, but this claim was not accompanied with a proof.
-In fact, we will see in the next sections, easy cyclic conjunctive queries with self-joins that refute this claim.
+{\bf Tagging technique.}\footnote{This technique was suggested by Bagan, Durand and Grandjean~\cite{bdg:dichotomy} to show the hardness of queries with disequalities.
+It was later used to show the hardness of unions of conjunctive queries~\cite{UCQs}.
+Brault-Baron~\cite[Chapter 4, Lemma 9]{bb:thesis} claimed that it can be used to show that queries with self-joins are as hard as queries without them, but this claim, which was later refuted, was not accompanied by a proof.} Let $q$ be a minimal conjunctive query and $q'$ be its associated self-join-free query.
+Let $D'$ be a database for $q'$.
+We construct a database $D$ for $q$ as follows.
+Let $R_1(\bar x)$ be an atom of $q'$ associated to the atom $R(\bar x)$ of $q$, where $R$ is of arity $l$.
+For every fact $R_1(\bar a)$ of $D'$, we add to $D$ the fact $R(\pair{a_1,x_1},\ldots,\pair{a_l,x_l})$.